 Summer CCE Network (SCCEN)

-"This summer in California was a learning and growing experience for me.
+"This summer was a learning and growing experience for me.
 The most important thing that I have learned is that a huge part of being successful, and more importantly, enriching your life, is fostering relationships with good people."

 -Samantha Seto, Summer CCE Network Member

 The Summer CCE Network (SCCEN) formerly know as the Columbia University Internship Network (CU In) offers undergraduate & graduate students the opportunity to connect with other Columbia students and alumni while living and/or interning for the Summer in Boston, Los Angeles, San Francisco, and Washington, DC.
 The Summer CCE Network is truly the place to see and be SCCEN!

 Through living and/or interning in these cities and joining SCCEN, you have the opportunity to:

 - Connect with a mentor in a city you may end up living in after graduation

 - An alumni mentor to provide personal and professional guidance and support throughout the summer

 - A built-in community of Columbia students in your city

 - Opportunities to connect to alumni and employers in the area